 Oracle Honor Society

-The 2014 Oracle Honor Society Induction Ceremony will take place on Monday, November 3 in the Emerson Suites
+The 2014 Oracle Honor Society Induction Ceremony took place on Monday, November 3 in the Emerson Suites

 The Oracle Honor Society is a historic Ithaca College honors society that recognizes academic excellence.
 First-year students who maintain a GPA that puts them in the top 10% of all students in their school throughout their first full academic year are invited accept membership into the society.
 During the fall semester, there is a recognition ceremony to honor these students.
 Oracle members believe that these able first-year students will indeed contribute leadership, loyalty, and service to Ithaca College during their subsequent years here.